mgsloan/todoist-shortcuts/development.md

 * If user edits task and uses ctrl+arrow to indent / dedent, `cursorIndent` doesn't update.
 This can cause moveUp / moveDown to fail, among other inconsistencies.

-* Most functions have at least some documentation comments, but not all.
-Should add these!

-* Have `?` open up todoist-shortcuts README.md that is specific to the user's version.
-Check if there is a new version?

-* Add `update_url` field to `manifest.json`.

 * Add a chrome extension icon.